How to tell if a cat is pregnant: signs, stages & care

 In the first 1-3 weeks, it’s often hard to tell if a cat is pregnant.

 In the first two weeks after conceiving, the eggs won’t even be implanted in the cat’s uterus.
-At this time, her cat heat cycles(open in new tab) will continue, and she can even get pregnant by other tomcats.
+At this time, her cat heat cycles will continue, and she can even get pregnant by other tomcats, which could mean kittens in the same litter have different fathers.

-Towards the end of this period, the eggs will become implanted, and subtle hormonal changes will begin to start.
+Towards the end of this period, the eggs will become implanted, and subtle hormonal changes will begin.

 Your cat’s heat cycles will end, and you might start to notice her nipples swelling and becoming pinker (‘pinking up’).
-You might also notice that your cat starts to become more friendly and attention seeking, while simultaneously being less tolerant of other pets and disturbances.
+You might also notice that your cat starts to become more friendly and attention-seeking, while simultaneously being less tolerant of other pets and disturbances.
+They may also gain more of an appetite, which is an early first-trimester sign.

 Middle stage (weeks 4–6)